 The full subcategory of objects of type T is a pretopos.

 Corollary 2 gives finite completeness, coproducts, and quotients of kernel pairs.
-One of the AT axioms is that in the full subcategory of objects, pushouts along monos are stable under pullback, and the initial object is stable under pullback in the category of T objects, because it is strict by Corollary 1.
+Axiom 6 gives that in the full subcategory of objects, pushouts along monos are stable under pullback, and the initial object is stable under pullback in the category of T objects, because it is strict by Corollary 1.
 It follows that coproducts are universal in the category of T objects.
 They are also disjoint by an earlier result, so the category of T objects is extensive.
 It is also effective regular by axiom 1, hence a pretopos.

 In this section we show that every AT category is the product of the abelian category of type A objects and the pretopos of type T objects.

 Let us first observe that the coreflector (see Proposition 4)

 is left exact (as all coreflectors are), and